 3.1 Towards the end of 2021/22, the Planning Service underwent significant changes, primarily in the Applications, Heritage and Enforcement Teams.
-In the Applications Team, three Development Management Officers left the team, one colleague following a prolonged period of sickness, one to pursue a different career and the other following a promotion to another planning authority in S-E Wales.
+In the Applications Team, three Development Management Officers left the team.
 Unsurprisingly, this left significant gaps in staffing, diverted more work onto remaining staff and managers and led to a downturn in end-to-end performance across all types of applications, not just householder and minor applications.
-As a response, a new temporary DMO post and a trainee planner post were created and successful candidates were appointed in late 2021 to address the build-up of work.
-Those two temporary officers have now been appointed to full time DM Officer roles following interview for the permanent (and vacant) posts.
-The other DMO post was taken up by the Council's former Enforcement Monitoring Officer so that all the Applications Team posts were filled towards by the end of the 2021/22 reporting period.
+As a response, several posts were replaced.